zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/introduction/introduction.md

 ### About Oracle MySQL Database Service

 **Oracle MySQL Database Service** is a fully managed database service that lets developers quickly develop and deploy secure, cloud native applications using the world’s most popular open source database.
 MySQL Database Service is the only MySQL cloud service with an integrated, high performance and in-memory query accelerator, **HeatWave**.
 It enables you to run sophisticated analytics directly against your operational MySQL databases and thus eliminating the need of complex, time-consuming, and expensive data movement and integration with a separate analytics database. **HeatWave** accelerates MySQL performance by orders of magnitude for analytics and mixed workloads.
 Optimized for Oracle Cloud Infrastructure (OCI), MySQL Database Service is 100% built, managed, and supported by the OCI and MySQL engineering teams.

 ### About HeatWave

 HeatWave is a distributed, scalable, shared-nothing, in-memory, hybrid columnar, query processing engine designed for extreme performance.
 It is enabled when you add a HeatWave cluster to a MySQL DB System.
 To know more about HeatWave Cluster <a href="https://dev.mysql.com/doc/heatwave/en/heatwave-introduction.html" target="\_blank">**Click Here**</a>

 ### Objectives

 In this workshop, you will learn how to:

 * Provision the OCI Kubernetes Engine and MySQL HeatWave cluster
 * Deploy a PHP application to OCI Kubernetes Engine
 * Load data into MySQL HeatWave
-* Improve query performance on MySQL HeatWave
+* Improve query performance with MySQL HeatWave

 ### Prerequisites (Optional)